 When was the last time that you looked at the definition of bragging?

-Hopefully, you are now reconsidering any limiting beliefs that were preventing you from starting or sharing your social good efforts.
+Hopefully, you are now reconsidering any limiting beliefs preventing you from starting or sharing your social good efforts.

-Notice, this is NOT the same question as what are the POTENTIAL benefits which was already addressed in Chapter 4.
+Notice, this is NOT the same question I already answered, “What are the potential benefits of social responsibility?”

 To benefit from your actions, you need to learn how to make your efforts EFFECTIVE.
 You can jump straight into learning our unique process, The Small Actions Framework, or read more in the next blog article – Doing Good Is Good Business (If You Do It Effectively).